 coronavirus – everything you need to know about COVID-19

-With coronavirus cases (COVID-19) standing at 3,635 in Australia as of 28 March, it’s more important than ever to get our facts right about this pandemic.
+With coronavirus cases (COVID-19) still being diagnosed in Australia, it’s more important than ever to get our facts right about this pandemic.

 - Find out exactly what a pandemic is from the World Health Organization here.